tufoinnkuo10/Maths-magician/README.md

 > This is a SPA Calculator app that solves basic math problems.
-Built with React It consist of a Home/Calculator and Quote page
+Built with React It consist Three basic pages, the Home/Calculator and Quote page
 > ![demo-gif](./images/calc.gif)

 Additional description about the project and its features.
-- it has three pages linked together
+The Home page is the main page and welcomes you to the app The Calculator page is where you make all the basic calculations The Quote page has some Quotes made by maths heroes

 - It works like a normal calculator whereby you input numbers and chose your operator
 - You get the results after clicking the Equals-to(=) sign.
 ## Available Scripts